Nagasaki45/MPC-reading-notes/week8/notes.md

 1. **Bradycardic response method**- similar to head turning paradigm with measuring heart rate instead.
 Like head turning paradigm, "each trial gives comparatively little information, and building a picture of infant expectation may require hundreds of trials from dozens of participants".
 1. **Reaction time method**- "When you hear an expected sound, you will typically be able to process it more quickly and respond to it faster".
 Advantages: can be used continuously, without interruptions to the music (except from slowing the tempo down to make the task possible), and therefore faster than other methods.
 Drawbacks compared to probe-tone and betting paradigms: no data collection for all possibilities and no way to tell the exact cause of the reaction time difference.
 1. **Evoked response potential (ERP) and the derived mismatch negativity (MMN)**.

+### Chapter 4 - Auditory learning

+Auditory expectations are learned, not innate.
+The main purpose of the chapter is to support this argument.

+"Both instincts and learning are the products of biological evolution.
+From a biological perspective, there is a clear criterion for when it is best for a behavior to be instinctive and when it is best for a behavior to be learned.
+The critical determining factor is the stability of the environment...
+An evolved capacity to learn is consequently referred to as **the Baldwin effect**".

+**The Hick–Hyman law**- there is a correlation between stimuli frequency and reaction time.
+AKA "processing of familiar stimuli is faster than processing of unfamiliar stimuli".

+See statistical learning references in week's 5 notes.

+### Chapter 5 - Statistical properties of music

+- "There is a tendency to construct melodies consisting mostly of small pitch movements" (based on repertoire).
+- "Large melodic intervals are more likely to ascend and that small melodic intervals are more likely to descend".
+Equivalently, because melodies are bounded in pitch "we might simply say that the majority of melodic movements are descending small intervals".
+This was replicated cross culturally.
+Similar phenomenon presents in speech.
+- **Descending step inertia**- "small pitch intervals (1 or 2 semitones) tend to be followed by pitches that continue in the same direction".
+- "Large intervals tend to be followed by a change of direction".
+- **Melodic arch**- "a general tendency for phrases to rise upward and then descend in pitch".

+### Chapter 6 - Heuristic listening

+Recap chapter 5 and present the perceptual equivalents.
+Simplified **implication-realization theory** suggests that two rules have the most predictive power:

+1. **Pitch proximity**- listeners expect an ensuing pitch to be near the current pitch.
+2. **Post-skip reversal**- listeners expect a large interval to be followed by a change in pitch direction.

+There are major differences between the statistical properties of music and listeners expectations.
+We do systematic errors in expecting regression to the mean, descending step tendency and melodic arches.
+The question arises: "Why are listeners so imperfect in their musical expectations?".

 # Melodic expectation